googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 From the eight type of positioning actions that the table support, at least two are essential for the functioning of diacritic marks:

-- **Mark-to-base attachment** Controled by the `mark` feature. *Positions combining marks with respect to base glyphs, as when positioning vowels, diacritical marks, or tone marks in Arabic, Hebrew, and Vietnamese.*
+- **Mark-to-base attachment** Controlled by the `mark` feature. *Positions combining marks with respect to base glyphs, as when positioning vowels, diacritical marks, or tone marks in Arabic, Hebrew, and Vietnamese.*
-- **Mark-to-mark attachment** Controled by the `mkmk` feature. *Positions one mark relative to another, as when positioning tone marks with respect to vowel diacritical marks in Vietnamese.*
+- **Mark-to-mark attachment** Controlled by the `mkmk` feature. *Positions one mark relative to another, as when positioning tone marks with respect to vowel diacritical marks in Vietnamese.*

 Key factors for these GPOS features to work are: